agude/agude.github.io/_books/house_of_suns.md

 with long, boring stretches.
 A skilled editor could have salvaged the story by cutting around 200 pages.

-The characters might as well all be the same person; despite them being clones it wasn't the author's intent to make them identical.
-Flat doesn't do justice to their lack of dimension; they are mere points, not even one-dimensional.
+The characters were flat, and although they were mostly clones, I don't believe it was the author's intent to make them identical.
+But flat doesn't do justice to their lack of dimension; they are mere points, not even one-dimensional.
 The two main characters---Campion and Purslane---alternate narration, but they are so similar that I could only tell whose chapter it was when the other one appeared.

 The most interesting thing the book attempts is setting up a sci-fi universe where the speed of light is (almost) absolute.[^c] Travel and communication